 19.Q.
 I received a notice from the FTB entitled “Demand for Tax Return.”
 What is it and how should I respond?

-A. The “Demand for Tax Return” or 4600 Notice is sent by the FTB for a number of reasons, but often it involves a nonresident with a vacation home in California who had some income or tax incident that resulted in an “informational return” (such as a 1098, 1099 or K-1) being sent to Sacramento.
+A. The “Demand for Tax Return” or 4600 Notice is sent by the FTB for a number of reasons, but often it involves a nonresident with a vacation home in California who had some income or tax incident that resulted in an “information return” (such as a 1098, 1099 or K-1) being sent to Sacramento.
 This happens, for instance, when a nonresident has interest income from a local bank account or mortgage interest from the loan on his vacation home.
-When the FTB gets such an informational return without the nonresident filing a California return, the 4600 Notice is sent out.
+When the FTB gets such an information return without the nonresident filing a California return, the 4600 Notice is sent out.
 It should be treated seriously.
 The 4600 Notice asks for a variety of information about the taxpayer’s income and residency status.
 If not answered properly, it can be a prelude to a full residency audit.
 Nonresidents should consider consulting a tax attorney experienced in California residency law before trying to complete the 4600 Notice response.